lbnl-science-it/scienceit-docs/docs/hpc/software/ml/ray.md

 This ray module includes Ray Core, Ray Train, Ray Tune, Ray Serve and Ray RLlib components.
 In addition, the python environment for Ray includes `PyTorch 2.10` and `torchvision 0.25`.

+!!! note "Ray Cluster Open OnDemand App"

+    We have a Ray Cluster OOD application that you can use to lauch a Ray cluster (one or more nodes) through [Open OnDemand](https://lrc-ondemand.lbl.gov) .
+It is currently available under `Interactive Apps > Experimental Apps > Ray Cluster`.
+This OOD application requests nodes exclusively which means that the nodes allocated to this application are not shared with other jobs/users.

+    Once the application is launched, you can open a Jupyter Lab session to run your Ray python scripts either through the notebook interface or through the terminal on the jupyter lab session.

+    You can also open the Ray Dashboard to monitor resource usage of the Ray cluster.

 ## Example: Running a Ray Job with SLURM

 The following example launches a Ray cluster across two nodes in the `lr6` (exclusive) partition.
 Since Ray is designed to manage all resources on a node, use an exclusive partition when possible.
 Otherwise, request the full node in your SLURM script with `--exclusive` and `--mem=0`.